microsoft/playwright/docs/src/api/class-elementhandle.md

   - alias-js: $$
 - returns: <[Array]<[ElementHandle]>>

 The method finds all elements matching the specified selector in the `ElementHandle`s subtree.
-See [Working with selectors](../selectors.md) for more details.
 If no elements match the selector, returns empty array.

 ### param: ElementHandle.querySelectorAll.selector = %%-query-selector-%%